sveltia/sveltia-cms/README.md

 ### Migration

-Have a look at the [compatibility chart](#compatibility) above first.
+Have a look at the [compatibility info](#compatibility) above first.
 If you’re already using Netlify/Decap CMS with the GitHub or GitLab backend and don’t have any custom widget, custom preview or plugin, migrating to Sveltia CMS is super easy.
 Edit `/admin/index.html` to replace the CMS `script` tag, and push the change to your repository.

 From Netlify CMS: